cuihujun/docs/murano/get-started/products/mqtt/README.md

   username = 007
   password = b7b34f55e948b94841820ea50868a2490632d78f
   ```
 A successful result, as shown, activates the device and prints the credentials necessary to subsequently authenticate.
-You can see the device has been activated:
+You can see the device has been "activated":

 ![image alt text](mqtt_4.png)